 The city goes all out with the golden city lights and the real Christmas tree is towering high above the many market stalls.
 If you are a foodie with a sweet tooth, get a piece of the “Linzer Torte” (cake).

 Address: Hauptplatz, 4020 Linz, Austria

-Graz also has several Christmas Markets.
+Graz also has several Christmas Markets (and Graz might the prettiest spot in Austria).
 The most prominent being the Hauptplatz Christmas Market right at the City Hall.
 It feels like a cozy little Christmas village and offers live performances and events at the “Engelsspiel” pavilion.